nbarnabee/outreachy/README.md

 ## Testing

 In order to test the functions, I decided to use the Jest testing framework.
-I installed it and the jsdom test environment, but quickly discovered that it did not play nicely with chart.js or canvas.
-Specifically, Jest would refuse to run until I had defined "Chart."
-Installing chart.js as a dependency and setting `const Chart = require("./chartjs")` in `dashboard.js` would appease Jest, but would cause the page to break if I attempted to render it.
+I installed it and the jsdom test environment, but after inserting `module.exports` into my .js files, discovered that I was receiving `module is not defined` errors in the browser.
+I did a bit of research, installed webpack and bundled the .js files, which solved the first of my problems.

-Similarly, my .js files did not like the use of `module.exports` and would throw console errors during rending.
-I spent some time attempting to solve these problems but eventually decided to create new versions of my .js files that would not contain code pertaining to the charts, but would be otherwise identical to the "live" files.
-I've since read about bundling files using webpack, which seems to be a solution that would solve my problems, but have not had the opportunity to explore it further.
+Unfortunately, it was still the case that Jest did not want to play nicely with chart.js.
+I installed chart.js as a dev dependency and set `const Chart = require("./chartjs")` in `dashboard.js`, only to be faced a new problem:  `ResizeObserver` was undefined.
+I am still in the process of trying to solve this problem, but in the interim have settled for creating a dummy copy of `dashboard.js` in which all of the code pertaining to the chart is commented out.

-Instead I ran with my "good enough for now" method of copying the files and wrote a series of representative tests for each of my .js files.
+That done, I wrote a series of representative tests for each of my .js files.

 ![Tests](/docs/images/tests.jpg)